 Protected forest areas

-Table 4.2 Woodland areas under types of statutory protection
+Woodland areas can be placed under different types of statutory and non-statutory protection.

 Type of protection1